 lockGoPreviousPage, lockRestart, lockRefresh)PaginatorPrefetchController monitors scroll position and

-automatically loads the next/previous page before the user reaches the edge of contentloadOrGetPageState
+automatically loads the next/previous page before the user reaches the edge of content,

 PaginatorLogger interface to receive detailed logs about